Are carbs really bad for your diet?

 Good Carbs and Bad Carbs?

-So it seems that what type of carbohydrate we eat can make a difference.
+So it seems that what type of carbohydrate we eat and what else they contain can make a difference.

 Low carb, low fat or balanced weight loss diet?